Sir Henry Norman, 1st Baronet

-Sir Henry Norman, 1st Baronet PC JP (19 September 18584 June 1939) was an English journalist and Liberal Member of Parliament and government minister.
+Sir Henry Norman, 1st Baronet PC JP (19 September 1858 – 4 June 1939) was an English journalist and Liberal Member of Parliament and government minister.
 Norman was educated privately in France and at Harvard University, where he obtained his B.A.
 For several years he worked on the editorial staff of the Pall Mall Gazette and later joined the editorial staff of the Daily Chronicle, being appointed Assistant Editor of the latter in 1895.
 He retired from journalism in 1899.
 During this time he travelled widely in Canada and the United States and in Russia, Japan, China, Siam, Malaya and Central Asia.
 Much of the material included in the two volumes mentioned in the description was amassed during these tours.
 He was knighted in 1906, and made a baronet in 1915.

 Family and education

 Norman was born in Leicester, the son of Henry Norman, a merchant and local radical politician.
 Norman was educated at Leicester Collegiate School and Grove House School and later studied theology and philosophy at Leipzig and Harvard University.
-His family were Unitarians in religion and Norman first embarked in a career as a preacher but he gave up this calling and his religion on his return to England.
+His family were Unitarians in religion, and Norman first embarked on a career as a preacher; but he gave up this calling and his religion on his return to England.

 In 1891 he married author Ménie Muriel Dowie (1867–1945) but they divorced in 1903 on the grounds of her adultery with a family friend, Edward Arthur Fitzgerald.
-Norman was awarded custody of their son Henry Nigel St Valery Norman who was born in 1897.
+Norman was awarded custody of their son Henry Nigel St Valery Norman, who was born in 1897 and succeeded him in the baronetcy.

 In 1907 he married Florence Priscilla McLaren (1884–1964), the daughter of the wealthy industrialist and Liberal MP, Sir Charles McLaren.
 They had three children.

 In 1922 he purchased Ramster Hall, Chiddingfold, Guildford, Surrey with Lady Norman.

 Journalism

 Norman became a journalist working for the Pall Mall Gazette and the New York Times.
 As a journalist he was famous for uncovering the truth behind the Dreyfus Affair.
 He was on the staff of the Daily Chronicle from 1892, becoming assistant editor.
 Norman travelled extensively in the East, where he took a number of photographs that are held at Cambridge University.
-Later he founded and edited the magazine The World's Work (vols 1-42 1902-1923).
+Later he founded and edited the magazine The World's Work (vols 1–42, 1902–1923).

-Business
+Travels

-He was appointed Assistant Postmaster-General in 1910 and his interest in international communications led to a number of appointments related to wireless and telegraphy, among them Chairman of the War Office Committee on Wireless Telegraphy 1912, and Chairman of the Imperial Wireless Telegraphy Committee of 1920, the latter convened to draw up a complete wireless scheme for the Empire.
-He was an early advocate of wireless broadcasting, opening the All British Wireless Exhibition at the Royal Horticultural Hall, Westminster in 1922 at which he predicted the ubiquitous uptake, to a very sceptical press, of the technology into all homes.
+In an essay published in the New York Times, Norman said that his travels in the Russian Empire took him "nearly 20,000 miles."
+He said that despite the size of the country, "it revolved as smoothly as the well-welded flywheel."
+He also stated that "few provincial towns in Europe or America have theaters and museums as fine as those in Irkutsk and Tiflis."
+According to him, there were "half-a-dozen industries which promise a fortune" in places like Poland and Russia as a whole.
+The New York Times published these observations on October 14, 1900.